DIFACQUIM/antiviral_ML/1_get_compounds_ChEMBL/README.md

 ## **2. Authors & Contributions**

 - **Brayan Raziel Cedillo-González**

-The methodology and implementation were inspired by the repository [ADMET-AI by swansonk14](https://github.com/swansonk14/admet_ai).

 ---
 This project provides a reproducible workflow for retrieving compound bioactivity data from ChEMBL, supporting computational drug discovery efforts.